 Keto Caramel Sauce

-Low calorie caramel sauce recipe.
+A truly low-carb caramel sauce recipe.

-This sugar-free and keto caramel sauce is truly unbelievable!
 In just 15 minutes, you'll end up with a delicious sauce that's extremely close to the original in both taste and texture.
 Oh, and no thickener required!

 - 56 g grass-fed butter salted or unsalted*